Our Role and Responsibility

 Rutgers Biomedical and Health Sciences

-World Blood Donor Day is one of eight official WHO health days, as mandated by the World Health Asse...
+World Hepatitis Day is one of eight official WHO health days, as mandated by the World Health Assemb...

 - September 13 @ 9:00 am - 1:00 pm

 The School of Health Professions Department of Clinical and Preventive Nutrition Sciences and the Sc...

 Ethnic and sexual minority males face the greatest health risks, including the shortest lives and least health care access.
 Perry N. Halkitis, PhD, MS, MPH, dean of the Rutgers School of Public Health, discusses this issue during an interview broadcast by San...